 What you can study

-Business Law at Sydney provides invaluable knowledge of the legal framework within which businesses operate, from taxation to employment law.
+Business Law at Sydney provides invaluable knowledge of the legal framework within which businesses operate.
 A strong emphasis is placed on the legal problems that business graduates are likely to encounter in their careers.

 Through the units of study students develop an understanding of the legal context within which they work.
 They will be introduced to the concepts of negotiating contracts, advising management, making strategic decisions and having the acumen to recognise when a specialist legal practitioner is required.